 The standard treatment for hypothyroidism is taking daily thyroid hormone replacement medication.
-Of course, medicines often come with side effects, and forgetting to take a pill might lead to more symptoms.
+Of course, medications often come with side effects, and forgetting to take a pill might lead to more symptoms.

 Consider the following five natural remedies as additions or alternatives to your treatment plan.

 According to the National Institutes of Health (NIH), selenium is a trace element that plays a part in thyroid hormone metabolism.

-Hashimoto’s thyroiditis, an immune system attack on the thyroid, often diminishes the body’s selenium supply.
+Hashimoto’s thyroiditis, an immune system attack on the thyroid, often reduces the body’s selenium supply.
 Supplementing this trace element has shown to help balance thyroxine, or T4, levels in some people.

 Inflammation can slow down the conversion of T4 to triiodothyronine, or T3, another thyroid hormone.
 This can make your symptoms and thyroid disease worsen.

 Also, sugar only boosts your energy level in the short term, eliminating it from your diet may help regulate your energy levels.
 Additionally, removing sugar from your diet may help your stress levels and skin.

 Low thyroid hormones can affect your body’s vitamin B-12 levels.
-Taking a vitamin B-12 supplement may help you repair some of the damage your hypothyroidism caused.
+Taking a vitamin B-12 supplement may help you repair some of the damage hypothyroidism caused.

 - sesame seeds

-It’s important to talk with your doctor about how much vitamin B-12 may be right for you.
+Vitamin B-12 is generally safe for most healthy individuals at recommended levels.
+Talk with your doctor about how much vitamin B-12 may be right for you.

 According to the National Foundation for Celiac Awareness, a significant number of people with thyroid disease also have celiac disease.

 But there are some drawbacks to going gluten free.
 For one, the cost of buying gluten-free foods is often much higher than foods containing wheat.

 However, if you’ve had surgery to remove your thyroid, a natural thyroid treatment plan isn’t for you.
 As always, you should discuss any treatment plans with your doctor before starting them.